microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The X-ray spectrum was filtered by 0.25 mm of aluminum.
 Projection images were recorded over a sample rotation of 180°, with one projection acquired at each 0.1° and 2 projections being averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels was exposed for 1740 ms.
-This resulted in an isometric voxel size of 3.19 μm.
+This resulted in an isotropic voxel size of 3.19 μm.

 ![**microAngioCT-based visualization of the diaphysis of CB17SCID mice tibia before (A & A') and after decalcification with 10% EDTA (B & B').**
   In A and A' the tibia bone appears brighter and opaque due to higher X-ray absorption.